+Econ 220C

-Instructor: Yixiao Sun TA: Meng Huang
+Instructor: Yixiao Sun

+TA: Jong-Myun Moon

 Department of Economics, UCSD

-Spring 2006
+Spring 2012

 Course Description

 The primary goal of Econ 220C is to introduce tools necessary to understand and implement empirical studies in economics focusing on issues other than time-series analysis.
 This course contains two parts.
 The first part deals with panel data models: (1) static panel data models (2) dynamic panel data models and (3) other misc. panel topics.
 Multiple Equation GMM and Minimum Distance Estimator will be introduced and used to estimate some panel data models.
 The second part of the course deals with limited-dependent-variable models: (1) discrete choice models; (2) censored and truncated regression models, (3) sample selection models; and (4) evaluation of treatment effects.
 While the second part focuses mainly on cross sectional data, it also covers panel Probit/Logit, panel Tobit and panel attrition models.

 We will study different issues in the specification, estimation and testing of these models with cross-sectional data and with panel data.
 The emphasis of the course is on both econometric ideas and econometric techniques.
 For some of the problem sets you will have to deal with actual data or perform simulation experiments.
 You should become familiar as soon as possible with some general features of the econometric package that you choose.
-MATLAB and GAUSS are widely used by econometricians.
-It seems that more and more people starts using MATLAB.
+MATLAB is widely used by econometricians.
 STATA seems to have gained increasing popularity in recent years among applied micro economists.
 SAS is another option.

+Web Page

+The course materials will be posted on ted.ucsd.edu.
+You can make anonymous comments via the course web page.

 Text Book

-Wooldridge, Jeffrey (2002): Econometric Analysis of Cross Section and Panel Data, MIT press.
+Wooldridge, Jeffrey (2007): Econometric Analysis of Cross Section and Panel Data, MIT press.
 This is the main text for the course

 Cameron, A. C. and Trivedi, P.K.
 (2005): Microeconometrics: Methods and Applications.

+Cameron, A. C. and Trivedi, P.K.
+(2010): Microeconometrics Using Stata

 Grading Policy

+1 of 3 4/11/2012 2:30 PM

 Grades for Econ 220C will be determined as follows:

-• 40%: Four problem sets, each carrying a weight of 10%.
-You may form a group with no more than three people and work together on the problem sets, but must hand in your own write-up of the answers. • 60%: Final Exam.
+- 20%: Four problem sets, each carrying a weight of 5%.
+You may form a group with no more than three people and work together on the problem sets, but must hand in your own write-up of the answers. - 80%: Final Exam.
 No books or notes are allowed.

-Office Hours: Thursday 2:00 pm-4:00pm & by Appointment in Econ 219 (Yixiao Sun) Monday 4:00-5:30pm in Econ 114 (Meng Huang) General References: Panel Data Arellano, M. (2003) Panel Data Econometrics.
+Office Hours: Yixiao Sun: Tuesdays 2:00 pm-3:20pm & by Appointment in Econ 219 Jong-Myun Moon: 2-3pm, Thursday in Econ 119 TA Section: 4-5pm, Friday Econ 300 General References: Panel Data Arellano, M. (2003) Panel Data Econometrics.
 Oxford University Press Arellano, M. and B. Honore (2001).
-"Panel data models: some recent developments", in J. J. Heckman and E. E. Leamer (eds), Handbook of Econometrics, Vol. 5, North Holland Baltagi, B. H. (2005).
+Panel data models: some recent developments , in J. J. Heckman and E. E. Leamer (eds), Handbook of Econometrics, Vol. 5, North Holland Baltagi, B. H. (2008).
 Econometric Analysis of Panel Data, Third Edition, John Wiley & Sons.
 Chamberlain, G. (1984).
-Handbook of Econometrics: Chapter 22 - "Panel Data" Heckman, J. and B. Singer, Handbook of Econometrics: Ch.
-29 - Econometric Analysis of Longitudinal Data Hsiao, C. (2003).
+Handbook of Econometrics: Chapter 22, Panel Data Heckman, J. and B. Singer, Handbook of Econometrics: Ch.
+29 -Econometric Analysis of Longitudinal Data Hsiao, C. (2003).
 Analysis of Panel Data, Cambridge University Press Kirshnakumar, J. and E. Ronchetti, editors (2000).
 Panel Data Econometrics: Future Directions, North-Holland, Amsterdam.
 Lee, M. (2002).
-Panel Data Econometrics, Academic Press Matyas, L. and P. Sevestre, editors (1996).
-The Econometrics of Panel Data: A Handbook of Theory and Applications, Kluwer Academic Publishers.
-General References: Limited Dependent and Qualitative Variables Amemiya.
+Panel Data Econometrics, Academic Press Matyas, L. and P. Sevestre, editors (2008).
+The Econometrics of Panel Data: Fundamentals and Recent Developments in Theory and Practice, Springer General References: Microeconometrics Amemiya.
 T. (1985).
 Advanced Econometrics, Cambridge, Harvard University Press.
-Deaton, A. (1997).
+Cameron, A. C. and Trivedi, P.K.
+(2005): Microeconometrics: Methods and Applications.
+Cameron, A. C. and Trivedi, P.K.
+(2010): Microeconometrics Using Stata Deaton, A. (1997).
 The Analysis of Household Survey, The John Hopkins University Press Greene, W. H. (2003), Econometric Analysis, Ch 22.